Remote Teaching and Collaborating Resources for Faculty

-- Use the Turnitin plagiarism checker in TRACS and Canvas for students submitting written assignments.
+- Use the Turnitin plagiarism checker in Canvas for students submitting written assignments.

-- Use Gradebook (TRACS and Canvas) or Speedgrader (Canvas) to grade student work and offer feedback.
+- Use Gradebook (Canvas) or Speedgrader (Canvas) to grade student work and offer feedback.

 - Use Adobe's fantastic Distance Learning Resources site for ideas on student engagement.